vboxorcale/spotify-api-songPlaylist/README.md

 - change the artist name in line 26 , market in line 53, seed_genres in line 54 and valence in line 55 in playlist.js The console in VScode will show the 15 recommendations tracks acording to the artist name which the user input at line 28.The valence value is a number between 0 and 1.There is a console log in line 79 to show that the refresh token.Every single time the user run the node playlist.js command on the console the token is refreshing.

 ### The backgroud of this project
-This project supposed to have a reactjs frontend that fetch the data from the spotify API and display the song playlists with HTML format.(https://github.com/kwannieng/weather-playlist-2) *Unfortunately the spotify API authentication process is complicated and beyond our knowledge.We cannot figure out how to refresh the token in the frontend(https://developer.spotify.com/documentation/web-api/tutorials/code-flow).#But can do at the backend like this project.
+This project supposed to have a reactjs frontend that fetch the data from the spotify API and display the song playlists with HTML format.(https://github.com/kwannieng/weather-playlist-2) *Unfortunately the spotify API authentication process is complicated and beyond our knowledge.We cannot figure out how to refresh the token in the frontend(https://developer.spotify.com/documentation/web-api/tutorials/code-flow) . *But can do at the backend like this project.

 ### The mechanisms of the code